Field of Marketing

 • Conf. univ. dr. habil MORARU Andreea Daniela (CV)

-• Conf. univ. dr. habil PAȘTIU Carmen-Adina (CV)
+• Prof. univ. dr. habil PAȘTIU Carmen-Adina (CV)

 The topics of doctoral theses align with the following priority research directions for the international academic marketing community: